SyncfusionExamples/How-to-create-a-directional-compass-with-the-WinUI-radial-gauge/README.md

 # How to create a directional compass with the WinUI radial gauge

-This repository contains sample for how to create a directional compass with the [Syncfusion WinUI Radial Gauge](https://help.syncfusion.com/winui/radial-gauge/getting-started) control.
+This repository contains sample to create a directional compass with the [Syncfusion WinUI Radial Gauge](https://help.syncfusion.com/winui/radial-gauge/getting-started) control.

 Please refer the KB through this [link](https://www.syncfusion.com/kb/13597/how-to-create-a-directional-compass-with-the-winui-radial-gauge-sfradialgauge).